Why have you published this information?

 Will you remove my personal information?

-While we do understand why someone might want their information removed, we believe it is important that details of the administration of the PPP loan program be available to the public.
-For those reasons, we decline to remove information on business loan applications from this site.
+We allow you to redact your physical address from displaying on the website.
+If you'd like to do this, go to your loan's page and scroll towards the bottom of the page and click on the link to hide your address information.
+While we do understand why someone might want their other loan information removed, we believe it is important that details of the administration of the PPP loan program be available to the public.
+For those reasons, we decline to remove information on business loan applications other than physical address.
 It is a public record, and the application forms for the loans noted that the information could become public.

 Where does this information come from?